jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 ----

-I add a test with an :ref:`assertion<what is an assertion?>` for when the door is :red:`closed` and the start button is :green:`pushed`
+I add a test with an :ref:`assertion<what is an assertion?>` for when the key is :red:`far` from the starter and the start button is :green:`pushed`

 ==================  =================  =================
 door                start button       output